Chia pudding is one of the easiest recipes you can make to serve as a healthy breakfast or whenever you want a pick-me-up snack or treat.

 Instructions

-- Pour the milk over the seeds.
+- Pour the milk over the seeds.1 cup plant milk or milk of choice

 - Stir the seeds in your milk until well combined.
 Let it sit for 2 to 5 minutes at room temperature.